Skip to main content

 The team at McElligotts recently had the pleasure of working on several penstocks located in Tumut 1 Power Station – a part of the Snowy Mountains Hydro Scheme in New South Wales.
 This job saw our team removing hazardous lead based paint and corrosion from the external penstocks 3 & 4 – each 2.5 metres in diameter.

-We had to carry out our work during a power outage at the station, meaning we only had a short window of time in which to complete the task.
-We began by erecting scaffolds around the penstocks for access, as well as setting up a frame for encapsulation, air monitoring and waste management.
-Once the encapsulation was installed, we used a Hepa filter dust extraction unit to manage any lead dust particles that may escape during the abrasive blasting process.
-This was done to protect our workers and the power station’s crew.
+We carried out the work during a scheduled power outage, giving us a tight window to complete the task.
+Our team began by erecting scaffolding access systems around the penstocks, along with a full encapsulation frame to support air monitoring and waste containment.
+Once the area was sealed, we used a HEPA-filter dust extraction unit to safely manage any lead dust generated during the abrasive blasting and painting process.
+These precautions were essential to protect both our workers and the station crew.

 With the abrasive blasting complete and the penstocks’ exteriors returned to their original surface, we used a vacuum unit to thoroughly remove any lead waste that was left over.
 Our final task was then to apply a primer, intermediate and final protective coating of paint per the Snowy Hydro paint specifications.